 I don’t have a lot of memories with my father because he passed away when my brother and I were very young.
 But the ones I have of him, they are very precious and brings me lots of joy inside out and put a smile on my face every time I think of him.

 I remember vividly that it was a rainy and windy day during the Pol Pot Regime.
 There were giant, tall mango trees nearby our house.
 I was a little girl, but I knew the mangoes would fall off from the trees on days like that.

 I was anxiously waiting for the rain and the wind to calm down.
 And as soon the rain and wind started to die out, I ran there.

 Dad saw me.
-He could had set in house, stayed dry and let me picked the mangoes alone.
+He could have set in the house, stayed dry, and let me picked the mangoes alone.
 But he didn’t.
 He started to walk behind me.

 Underneath the mango trees, there were so many mangoes.
-There were big one, small one, ripe one and firm one.
+There was a big one, a small one, a ripe one and a firm one.

 Leave of a palm tree.

-First thing Dad usually did was that he put a few palm trees leaves together to hold the mangoes.
+The first thing Dad usually did was that he put a few palm trees leaves together to hold the mangoes.
 We placed our mangoes on the leaves after we picked them off from the ground.
-We didn’t had bags or basket.
+We didn’t have bags or basket.